LeviTheSkriptKiddie/NovaBotnet/README.md

 # Fetures Coming soon!!

+- [ ] Client Builder, Build Client Easily so you dont have to Change Links so you dont have to manualy.

-Auto Updater: Auto Updates using PasteBin or GitHub Raw Text to track the current download and Version.(This will be added soon)
+- [ ] Auto Updater: Auto Updates using PasteBin or GitHub Raw Text to track the current download and Version.(This will be added soon)

-Grab Chrome, Brave and FireFox Cookie's/Seison's: This Funcion will find Chrome, Brave and FireFox Cookie's/Session's and Upload it to a FileUploader And Send to A Discord WebHook
+- [ ] Grab Chrome, Brave and FireFox Cookie's/Seison's: This Funcion will find Chrome, Brave and FireFox Cookie's/Session's and Upload it to a FileUploader And Send to A Discord WebHook

-Discord Token Grabber??: This is a maybe, Because I do not find a point in doing this.
+- [ ] Discord Token Grabber??: This is a maybe, Because I do not find a point in doing this.

-Ping Clients: All Clients connected Will send there info to a Discord WebHook EG: IP, PC username and OS.
+- [ ] Ping Clients: All Clients connected Will send there info to a Discord WebHook EG: IP, PC username and OS.
 (This Will be esential for next feture)

-Attack Spesific Clients: Will use If Statments EG: If(attackip = enviorment.ip) {run script}.
+- [ ] Attack Spesific Clients: Will use If Statments EG: If(attackip = enviorment.ip) {run script}.

-Run custom scripts: you run a custom C# .net Script EG: If(Runcustomscript = "True") {StringCustomScript}
+- [ ] Run custom scripts: you run a custom C# .net Script EG: If(Runcustomscript = "True") {StringCustomScript}